 - kosher salt & ground black pepper, to season

-- Boil the pasta: Bring a large pot of well-salted water to a boil.
-Add the pasta, cooking 2-3 minutes under al dente (“al dente” cooking time is typically included in package directions).
+- Boil the pasta: Bring a large pot of generously water to a boil.
+Add the pasta & cook, stirring occasionally, until the pasta is 2-3 minutes under al dente (“al dente” cooking time is typically included in package directions).
 Drain the pasta & set aside.

 - Make the brown butter sage breadcrumbs: Add the butter & sage leaves to a medium pot over medium-high heat.
 Cook 2-3 minutes, until the butter browns & the sage leaves become crispy.
 Remove from the heat.
 Add the panko breadcrumbs, stirring to coat in the browned butter.
 Transfer the breadcrumbs to a medium bowl, adding in the parmesan & stirring to combine.
 Set aside.